The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 The unit is also available in a fully tested Board level format for those who wish to integrate the unit into other equipment or build their own housing.

-A number of features have changed since earlier versions of the sniffer
+number of features have changed since earlier versions of the sniffer were released.

 foxhunt web site.